Skip to content

 Life expectancy and mortality

-• Number of deaths from all causes for First Nations females.
+Number of deaths from all causes among First Nations people.

 Data source